loksland/choppy/README.md

 - **forceW** and **forceH** (integer)
 After being cropped to bounds and before applying scaling, the canvas will be resized to these pixel dimensions.
 Default is -1 which will not be applied.
+- **forceGrid** (integer)
+Provide a grid size (eg. 16) and all outputted images will be cropped to whole tiles relative to document origin.
 - **scale**  (float)
 Scale the output.
 Default 1.0.
 Eg 0.5 will output 50% size.
 Optionally enter simple expressions to be evaluated.
 Eg. 2/3